jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

     *   *Tip:* If you mess up drawing the mask, click on the masked region (shaded red) and click your backspace/delete key to remove it.

+    *   *Tip:* You can also resize a rectangle (or circle) mask my right clicking on it and selecting resize.

     |10000201000001590000023F0706EE751FB36A8E_png|